Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_demo.md

 ## coverage

-- Installing coverage using pip: `pip install coverage`.
+- Install coverage using pip: `pip install coverage`.
 - Testing frameworks can be run via coverage.
-Lets take our first example and run pytest via coverage:
+Run pytest via coverage:

 ```bash
 coverage run -m pytest
 ```

+- The `-m` flag tells coverage to run `pytest` module and measure test coverage.
+This flag would not exist if a Python file was directly being run.
 - coverage does not generate any output immediately as it would interfere with the test output.
 - Code coverage information is stored in a file `.coverage` in the working directory.
 This information can be viewed using: